- Academic Assistance

 - Students wishing to return to their studies following medical leave must complete the following steps:

-- Notify the associate provost's office of their desire to return to Dordt College.
+- Notify the dean for campus life of his or her desire to return to Dordt College.

-- Submit documentation from their treating clinician to the associate provost attesting to the student's ability to resume studies with a reasonable likelihood of success.
+- Submit documentation from their treating clinician to the dean for campus life attesting to the student's ability to resume studies with a reasonable likelihood of success.
 This information must be specific in its description of the student's illness and the treatment rendered.
 It must outline, as appropriate, a plan of treatment to be followed upon return.
 All documentation will be held in strict confidence by the college.
-Upon request, the student will authorize the associate provost to secure any additional information necessary to assess the student's readiness for readmission.
+Upon request, the student will authorize the dean for campus life to secure any additional information necessary to assess the student's readiness for readmission.

 - Submit documentation by the following dates: July 1 for the fall semester, December 1 for the spring semester.

-- The associate provost will consult with appropriate resources in coming to a final determination regarding action on the student's request for re-admission and will communicate this determination to the student and the registrar/admissions.
+- The dean for campus life will consult with appropriate resources in coming to a final determination regarding action on the student's request for re-admission and will communicate this determination to the student and the registrar/admissions.

-- Students may request appeal of this determination to the provost, who will formally review all material submitted, render a final determination, and notify the parties listed above of that determination.
+- Students may request appeal of this determination to the vice president for administration, who will formally review all material submitted, render a final determination, and notify the parties listed above of that determination.

 - Upon readmission, students are expected to follow their treatment plan.
-Regular reports on student progress may be required from the treating clinician to the associate provost.
+Regular reports on student progress may be required from the treating clinician to the dean for campus life.
 Failure to do so may constitute grounds for the college to place a student on involuntary leave.

 - The college may place a student on involuntary leave of absence or require conditions for continued attendance when, as a result of an apparent medical or psychological condition, one of the following transpires: